alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 You may not be able to please all of these people.
 If your puzzle is based on image identification, the legally blind solver is not going to be able to solve it.
-You can't even provide alt text that describe the image, because non-blind solvers will use the alt text as a side channel.
+You can't even provide alt text that describes the image, because non-blind solvers will use the alt text as a side channel.
 But, try to do the best you can.
 As mentioned from the 2019 MIT Mystery Hunt AMA, ["Keep in mind what the puzzle actually needs in terms of skills and abilities, and what you’re presuming the solver/s will have.
 Wherever there’s a mismatch, try to make the puzzle suit the smallest set of abilities without stomping on data the puzzle needs."](https://www.reddit.com/r/mysteryhunt/comments/am5s1d/were_setec_astronomy_and_we_just_ran_a_mystery/efjklm7/).